Home

 Welcome!
 We are five parishes in North Hertfordshire, including the villages of Clothall, Rushden, Sandon, Wallington, and Weston.
 Each church has its own pattern of services, and we also worship together at a regular benefice service (on the 5th Sunday).
 Our churches are normally open for people to visit during the day.
 You would be very welcome to join us for worship, or to drop in during the week at any time.
 Our vision is to put Christ the King at the heart our of worship, and the heart of our communities.

 To find out what’s happening in our churches week by week, you can sign up for our weekly email newsletter here (your details will not be shared with anyone): The Kingswood Benefice Weekly Mailing, or check our Kingswood Benefice Facebook page.
+Scroll down for what’s coming up.

-This Week’s Services – Sunday 15th March
+This Week’s Services – Sunday 14th June

 9:30am – Holy Communion – Sandon

-11am – Matins – Weston
+11am – Village Praise – Weston

-6pm – Evensong- Rushden
+6pm – Evensong – Rushden

 Coming Up:

-Youth Group – Sunday 22nd March at 4pm in Weston Church
+Youth Group – Sunday 28th June at 4pm in Weston Church

 A new group for young people from any villages, in Years 6-9, meeting in Weston Church at 4pm until 5:30pm.
 A space to chat, meet new friends, and share snacks and games, as well as to wonder about how God might be part of our lives.
 We will meet monthly on the 4th Sunday.
-Please contact Sarah or Bev for more details.
-If you would like to be part of the team of helpers or leaders, please speak to Sarah or Bev.

 Clothall’s ‘Year of the Birds’

-Regular Events:
+Weekly Events:

 Sandon Singers Community Choir